 The open mic portion brought in Joel Lesses, Buffalo’s Scott Williams (who gave a great reading of a railroad poem about his father), Jim Jordan, David Michael Nixon, Bart White, David Purdy, Mitch Valente (his poem “Robin,” a tribute to his father, was exceptional), Roy Bent.
 ThenJennifer Maloney delivered her new poem A Dog with polish and impact.
 Michael Reiss, David Delaney, and host David Yockel, Jr. completed the evening.

-Thanks again to Ken at Before Your Quiet Eyes as well as David Delaney for writing the review!
+Thanks again to Ken at Before Your Quiet Eyes !
 We hope to see everyone on May 10th when Just Poets member Mina Hatami will be our featured reader.